AngleProtocol/angle-transmuter/README.md

 ### Bug Bounty

-A bug bounty is open on Immunefi and Hats Finance.
-The rewards and scope of the Immunefi are defined here.
+For contracts deployed for the Angle Protocol, a bug bounty is open on [Immunefi](https://immunefi.com) and [Hats Finance](https://hats.finance).
+The rewards and scope of the Angle Immunefi are defined [here](https://immunefi.com/bounty/angleprotocol/).

 ---